rage/programming-23/data/osa-1/5-conditional-statements.md

 <img src="1_6_keyboard.png">

-The majority of text editors will automatically indent the following line when the Enter key is pressed after a colon character.
-When you want to end a code block you can use the `Backspace` key to return to the beginning of the line.
+Many text editors will automatically indent the following line when the Enter key is pressed after a colon character.
+When you want to end an indented code block you can use the `Backspace` key to return to the beginning of the line.

 <img src="1_6_keyboard2.png">
 <small><center>